What is Hypnosis?

 We live our lives primarily from programming in our subconscious minds.
 Only 5% of our behavior is from the conscious mind and the other 95% is completely subconscious.
 We are mostly on auto-pilot day after day.
 If you want to change something in your life, you first have to change the way you think by becoming conscious of your thoughts.
 I learned this 16 years ago when I made the decision to become a thinner, fitter, healthier person.
 I came to the understanding back then that I had to think of myself in a completely different way to become the person I wanted to be and once I was able to shift my thinking, it was easy to lose the weight.
 Unfortunately back then, I didn’t know anything about hypnosis so I had to use repetitive conscious thinking to change my subconscious programs and it took more time to completely shift away from that old mentality and keep the weight off for good.

 All of our core issues tend to go back to three main beliefs; I’m not enough, I’m different and unlovable, and what I want isn’t available to me.
 As a child, we go through the first 7 years learning by hypnosis, which is a state of suggestibility.
+As children, we learn through our emotional system, as opposed to using ration and logic.
 We spend much of our waking time in the theta state brain wave and learn things by watching, listening and interacting with those around us.
-We form beliefs about our experiences that go into our subconscious programming and create the way we live in the world.
+We form beliefs from our experiences that create the way we perceive the world and directly contribute to our behaviors.
 Early childhood trauma interferes with the development of the prefrontal cortex of the brain where we process information in a logical manner.

 Trauma is any external experience that a person is unable to process internally.
 Developmental/attachment trauma causes a separation from ourselves.
 Trauma is not really about the experience itself, but the perception of it and the beliefs created from it.
 Because children don’t have the ability at an early age to logically process information because the prefrontal cortex is still developing, even seemingly small experiences can be traumatic and cause lifelong beliefs and interfere with living their most productive lives as adults.
-Trauma causes emotions that if not felt and released, cause energetic blocks within the body and can lead to pain and inflammation, as well as, contribute to addictions and other dis-eases at later times in life.
+Attachment trauma is prevalent in the population with estimates of 50% of people experiencing insecure attachment as children, which contributes to an overall feeling of insecurity, anxiety and fear into adulthood.
+Childhood trauma has dramatic affects on adult health as emotional blockages lead to physical disorders and dis-eases, as well as addictions.